biotite-dev/biotite/doc/index.rst

 file parsers) and can focus on what their code makes unique - from small analysis scripts to entire bioinformatics software packages.

-If you use *Biotite* in a scientific publication, please cite:
+If you use *Biotite* in a scientific publication, please cite one of the following articles:

 .. bibliography::

    Kunzmann2018
+   Kunzmann2023

 ----